Buckinghamshire in the Wars

 This worksheet gives information about some of the airfields, anti-aircraft batteries and plane crashes in Buckinghamshire during the Second World War and the role of Bomber High Command.

 Pupils are asked to work out where most of the airfields in Buckinghamshire were during the Second World War.
-They can do this by doing a simple search for airfields or military airfields on the Unlocking Buckinghamshire’s Past website and choosing to display their results on a map, which they can print out.
+They can do this by doing a simple search for airfields or military airfields on Buckinghamshire’s Heritage Portal and choosing to display their results on a map, which they can print out.
 There is more information about anti-aircraft batteries on the Defence of Buckinghamshire worksheet.

 Prerequisites: Interpreting aerial photographs